-Life first appeared on earth about 3.8 billion years ago.
-The posts here discuss bits of that history as well as its results in present-day organisms.
-I’m not a scientist, but gaining some understanding of this epic has become increasingly meaningful as I’ve grown older.
-It intrigues me, consoles me, excites my imagination, and beckons me to see myself and all living things in its light.
+Life appeared on earth about 3.8 billion years ago.
+The posts here discuss parts of that history as well as its results in present-day organisms.
+Although I’m not a scientist, gaining some understanding of this epic has become important to me as I’ve grown older.
+It intrigues and consoles me, stirs my imagination, and beckons me to see myself and all living things in its light.

 The blog also turns out to be about time.
-We—I, for sure—can’t grasp the abstraction of a million or a billion years.
-But filling it in with the story of life’s development—such as the evolution of humans over six million years—gives us images and substance for those eons.
-Time, I keep thinking, resembles a deity: time can’t be grasped directly, but we know it exists because things change.
+Spans of a million or a billion years don’t have much reality for most of us.
+But filling them in with stories of life’s development—such as the evolution of humans over six million years—brings meaning to those eons.
+Time, I keep thinking, resembles what people say about deities: they can not be grasped directly, but we see them in their work.

-Within this broad subject matter, the posts here jump around a good deal.
-For readers looking for themes to get a grip on, here is an outline of topics and some of the relevant posts for each.
+Within this broad subject matter, the posts here come in no particular order.
+But for readers looking for themes to get a grip on, here is an outline of topics and some of the posts about each.

 1. The Cosmos and the Origins of Life.
 We don’t know exactly how we living things got started, but we know about the probable process and we know approximately when.